OpenBioMaps/documentation/official_docs/api.rst

 ...............
 get_project_vars: query general project variables (available for non logined users as well)

--project_url: [url string] web address of the project
+ - project_url: [url string] web address of the project
--login_url: [url string] login address of the project
+ - login_url: [url string] login address of the project
--game: [on/off] game available for android mobile app
+ - game: [on/off] game available for android mobile app
--public_mapserv: [url string] url of publicly accessible map service
+ - public_mapserv: [url string] url of publicly accessible map service
--rserver_port: [numeric] numeric port number of R-Shiny server, accessible on project_url
+ - rserver_port: [numeric] numeric port number of R-Shiny server, accessible on project_url

 get_project_list: get list and basis info of database projects available on the server.

--Additional parameters: value [numeric], If "2" and user already logined, get list of those projects where user has account and where there are public query/upload interfaces.
+ - Additional parameters: value [numeric], If "2" and user already logined, get list of those projects where user has account and where there are public query/upload interfaces.
 If the user not logined, query the public projects only.
 The default setting is to query all project available on a server.
--Additional parameters: table [string] get only the selected project variables
+ - Additional parameters: table [string] get only the selected project variables

 get_form_list:   query the list of available upload forms,

 get_form_data:   query the fields of the selected form,

--additional parameters: value [numeric] numeric id of a form
+ - additional parameters: value [numeric] numeric id of a form

 get_profile:     get profile data of a selected user